tge-was-taken/GFD-Studio/README.md

 ### P5R Animation backport

 GFD Studio will now convert P5R animations to be loadable in P5 Vanilla.
-There are still with bones to fix it you need to follow this process:
+There are still issues with bones to fix it you need to follow this process:

  - Load animation in GFD Studio
  - Export it as .GAP